Skip to content

 3 clinics are listed in Runnymede, VIC on OTWaitlist.

-No Runnymede clinics are currently listed as taking new patients.
+No Runnymede clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 1 of the 3 listed Runnymede clinics are NDIS-aware.
+Yes — 1 of the 3 listed Runnymede clinics are listed as accepting NDIS funding.

 Can I find telehealth or home-visit paediatric OTs in Runnymede?